haeussma/masterthesis/book/_build/html/_sources/methods.md

 ## 3.4 Initialization

 Whereas the `EnzymeKineticsExperiment` object solely serves a The `ParameterEstimator` harbors the functionalities for parameter estimation.
 Data can be provided by passing data as an `EnzymeKineticsExperiment` object.
 Alternatively, an EnzymeML documents can be provided as the data source via [PyEnzyme](https://github.com/EnzymeML/PyEnzyme) software.
+Initially, product concentration is calculated, if the input data is from substrate measurements.
+Substrate is calculated, if product data was provided.
+The calculation is based on the initial substrate concentration, which needs to be provided for all measurements.
+The parameter estimation is then based on substrate data.
+In the background, rough estimates for $k_{cat}$, $K_{m}$, and $K_{i}$ are calculated based on the fastest reaction rate in the provided dataset.
+Initial parameter estimates are needed as a starting point for the solver, whereas the parameter space is limited to ±1000-fold its estimated value for each parameter.

 ```python
 from EnzymePynetics.tools.parameterestimator import ParameterEstimator